Eu-SPRI Early Career Research Conference (ECC)

 Abstracts will be in English and should include: (i) main objectives of research; (ii) research questions; (iii) methodology; (iv) key findings or expected results.
 Applicants must select one of the research lines indicated above.

-The fee is €80, and can be paid online (url available soon), after notification of acceptance (9th March 2018).
+The fee is €80, and can be paid online, after notification of acceptance (9th March 2018).

 Participants from EU-SPRI member organizations have fee waivers covering the costs for the inscription, catering, gala dinner and accommodation.
 Participants from other institutions are subject to an 80 € fee to cover inscription, catering and gala dinner.
 They should also arrange their own accommodation.